News Explorer

 5. Select an item from the search results.

-6. Choose a folder for the new feed subscription or make a new one by selecting the + button.
+6. Choose a folder for the new feed or make a new one by selecting the + button.

 The news article list of News Explorer on the Apple Watch is based on the latest news downloaded by the News Explorer app on your iPhone.
 There is no additional configuration needed on your Apple Watch.
 To change the article list source for the Apple Watch, long press on an item in the Feeds list on your iPhone, and select Show on Apple Watch in the popup context menu.